otrv4/otrv4/otrv4.md

 whether they want to allow or disallow versions is required.
 The version string is constructed as follows:

-If she is willing to use OTR version 3, she appends a byte identifier for the versions in question, followed by "?".
+If she is willing to use OTR, she appends a byte identifier for the versions in question, followed by "?".
 The byte identifier for OTR version 3 is "3", and "4" for 4.
-Thus, if she is willing to use OTR versions 3 and 4, the following identifier would be "34".
+Thus, if she is willing to use OTR versions 3 and 4, the identifier would be "34".
 The order of the identifiers between the "v" and the "?" does not matter, but none should be listed more than once.
 The OTRv4 specification only supports versions 3 and higher.
 Thus, query messages for older versions have been omitted.

 Example query messages: